rodrigo-roth/cat-dog-classifier-flask-api/readme.md

 ## How to use it

-* The image classifier model was build using tensorflow and keras;
+* The image classifier model was built using tensorflow and keras;

 * The data was preprocess in the Training Set and the Test Set, to prepare the images that would be used in the cnn model.